ITBE-Lab/MA/MSV.md

 # MSV - The Modular SV Caller
-MSV is the prototype of a SV caller that shall demonstrate the viability of the approaches proposed in the manuscript [[Preprint] State-of-the-art structural variant calling: What went conceptually wrong and how to fix it?](https://@todo.com "") Currently, this prototype is usable with small genomes but not ready for the use with large genomes as e.g. the human genome.
+MSV is the prototype of a SV caller that shall demonstrate the viability of the approaches proposed in the manuscript [[Preprint] State-of-the-art structural variant calling: What went conceptually wrong and how to fix it?](https://biorxiv.org/cgi/content/short/2021.01.12.426317v1 "bioRxiv preprint") Currently, this prototype is usable with small genomes but not ready for the use with large genomes as e.g. the human genome.
 Further, it does not deliver calls in the VCF format but stores computed adjacency matrix entries in a database instead.

 ## Algorithmic Approach
 MSV breaks with the state-of-the-art approach for SV calling in two ways: